elucideye/drishti/README.rst

 Android Studio/Gradle is required to build the application layer, and the CMake build is managed directly by ``gradle``.
 There are a few platform specific configurations that must be addressed before building.
-Please see `Android Studio Build`_ bdlow for more details below.
+Please see `Android Studio Build`_ below for more details.

 Overview
 --------